fathi129/Mission-to-Mars/README.md

 - Added alert success class with alert dismissible feature which allows us to close the box.
 Enhanced the features of the table by adding the classes table-striped,table-hover.
 The Paragraph content has been enhanced by using the class lead.<br>
 <img src = "https://github.com/fathi129/Mission-to-Mars/blob/master/Screenshots%20for%20Mission%20to%20mars/lead.png" width = 400><br>
--The grid layouts have been applied for the images, got four equal-width columns starting at desktops and scaling to large desktops by using `.col-md-3`, which are thumbnailed using the class thumbnail.<br>
+- The grid layouts have been applied for the images, got four equal-width columns starting at desktops and scaling to large desktops by using `.col-md-3`, which are thumbnailed using the class thumbnail.<br>
 <img src = "https://github.com/fathi129/Mission-to-Mars/blob/master/Screenshots%20for%20Mission%20to%20mars/imggrid.png" width = 600><br>
 <img src = "https://github.com/fathi129/Mission-to-Mars/blob/master/Screenshots%20for%20Mission%20to%20mars/Bootstrap_table.png" width = 400><br>
 <img src = "https://github.com/fathi129/Mission-to-Mars/blob/master/Screenshots%20for%20Mission%20to%20mars/Bootsrap%20grid%20image.png" width = 650><br>